 They are egg free

-- They are so quick and easy to bake.
+- They take just 20 minutes to prepare.
 Perfect for a last minute bake!

 You will need a few basic baking ingredients for this easy blondie recipe: